Nicki Minaj Is Embarrassed By Meek Mill Following His Airport Feud

 A post shared by Nicki Minaj (@nickiminaj) on

 In the vid, Nicki wore a risky gold chain dress accentuating her full cleavage.
 She was then seen gesturing her hands in an imitation of the original singer.
-She captioned it, “CelineDion stopped by”.
+She captioned it, “CelineDion stopped by.”
 And Celine Dion did stop by as she complimented the video in French.
 Her tweet read, “Excellente interpretation!!/ Good job @nickiminaj” with a laughing and thumbs-up emoji sign.
 Minaj replied, “I love you so much.
 Thank you!!!” alongside a crown emoticon.
 You’re absolutely Queen, Miss Dion!